Some-Apps/ShelterPartner/README.md

 4. Once you're done, create a pull request

 ### Submit an Issue
-Feel free to submit any issues.
+Feel free to submit your own issues.

 ## Architecture